Pat O'Connor (wrestler): American Wrestling Association (1960–1970)

-In May 1960, while still the NWA World Heavyweight Champion, the American Wrestling Association (AWA) named O'Connor as the first holder of the AWA World Heavyweight Championship when they seceded from the NWA.
+In May 1960, while he was still the NWA World Heavyweight Champion, the American Wrestling Association (AWA) named O'Connor as the first holder of the AWA World Heavyweight Championship when they seceded from the NWA.
 Therefore, he held both the AWA and NWA World Heavyweight Championships simultaneously.
 However, he never defended the AWA World Heavyweight Championship, and was stripped of it in August, after ninety days, when Verne Gagne was recognised as the new champion.
 O'Connor never appeared in an AWA event during, or prior to, this period.
 Naming the current NWA champion as its champion and then ordering him to defend his new title against the number one contender was a way of legitimizing the AWA's claim that its champion was the "true" world champion (by showing a lineage to the NWA World Heavyweight Championship).

 Long after he had lost the NWA Championship, O'Connor did appear in the AWA.
 On 10 November 1967, the team of O'Connor and Wilbur Snyder defeated Larry Hennig and Harley Race to win the AWA World Tag Team Championship.
 They lost the title on 2 December to Mitsu Arakawa and Dr. Moto.
 O'Connor and Snyder also defeated Arakawa and Moto for the World Wrestling Association's WWA World Tag Team Championship on 24 September 1968.
 They lost the title on 26 October to the same team.